Skip to main content

 Handle transfer failures

-Transfers fail if the origin company is not verified, the origin balance is too low, or the destination company cannot receive funds yet.
+Transfers fail if the origin company isn’t verified, the origin balance is too low, or the destination company can’t receive funds yet.
 Fix the underlying cause before retrying.
-Do not blindly retry failed transfers.
+Don’t retry failed transfers without reviewing the cause.

 Common uses